27 Harvard Journal on Legislation 51 (1990)

 In this Article, Professor Dau-Schmidt criticizes the Court's interpretation of section 8(a)(3) in Beck.
 The Article examines the Court's NLRA precedents and the legislative history of the NLRA's section 8(a)(3).
 Several methods of statutory construction and constitutional adjudication are analyzed.
 Finally, Professor Dau-Schmidt argues that union security agreements under the NLRA are not subject to constitutional scrutiny because there is no state action in their negotiation or observance.

 Dau-Schmidt, Kenneth G., "Union Security Agreements under the National Labor Relations Act: The Statute, the Constitution, and the Court's Opinion in Beck" (1990).
 Articles by Maurer Faculty.
-Paper 741.
+741.